 In the Jump In Trampoline Fitness Class the act of jumping lifts our hearts and it's no surprise that people are happier when they're jumping up and down - it reignites the child inside all of us.

-Our trampoline fitness class is a real hit at all our parks and is proving a popular alternative to pounding the pavements on these cold, dark days and nights.
+Our trampoline fitness class is a real hit at our parks and is proving a popular alternative to pounding the pavements on these cold, dark days and nights.
 Every class is a perfect trampoline workout for beginners.
 Read on to find out the unique benefit of a trampoline fitness class.

 Vitality is in our DNA at Jump In and we're loving how many of you are enjoying both the physical and psychological benefits of jumping, including: